hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 XGS-ONU-25-20NI ONT uses scfg.txt file and misc command for configuration.

 ## Getting/Setting ONU GPON Serial Number
-This setting must be set with the `misc` binary and the `eqsn set "GPONabcd1234"` command.
+This setting must be changed with the `misc` binary and the `eqsn set "GPONabcd1234"` command.
-For example, if the SN like `GPONabcd1234` (`47504f4eabcd1234`) ,
+For example, if the SN is like `GPONabcd1234` (`47504f4eabcd1234`):
 ```
 #ONT/system/misc> eqsn set "GPONabcd1234"
 ```

-The get command can also be used to retrieve the set PON S/N.
+The get command can also be used to retrieve the configured PON S/N.
 ```
 #ONT/system/misc> eqsn get
 eqsn: GPONabcd1234